Colorado Businesses Left Trying To Figure Out How Enforce New Mask Order

 Steinemann added that restaurants have proven over the past few months they are safe for patrons and are held to a high safety standard before and during the pandemic.

-Spears is concerned about his staff that has already dealt with more than a year of COVID-related issues.MORE NEWS: New Beer Can To Help & Honor King Soopers Shooting Victims
+Spears is concerned about his staff that has already dealt with more than a year of COVID-related issues.MORE NEWS: Toddler Nearly Dies After Swallowing Button Battery

 “We don’t want it to go back to how it was when masks first started where people would get into fights with staff.
 We need to keep them as safe as possible.
 So, it’s really hard to try and get onboard with this one,” he said.